 Although sustainability is a driving force behind many global agendas for the future, each society adopts and interprets sustainability according to its different cultural and linguistic resources.
-The Global Media Festival uses the study of media productions in different languages and from different cultures around the world to compare how different societies adopt, implement, re-frame or defy sustainability, while using cultural specific conventions and protocols that respond to particular expectations, legacies, habits, and aspirations.
-Our goal is to educate viewers to be thoughtful global citizens as it is through awareness of others’ needs and viewpoints that one may create meaningful change.
+The Global Media Festival uses the study of media productions from different cultures around the world to compare how different societies adopt, implement, re-frame or defy sustainability.
+Throughout, we emphasize the culturally-specific conventions and protocols that each society adopts to respond to particular expectations, legacies, habits, and aspirations.
+We aim to educate viewers to become thoughtful global citizens by developing awareness of others’ needs and viewpoints.

-The Global Media Festival supports Georgia Tech’s strategic vision for the 21st Century of educating “good global citizens” by providing windows to investigate how other societies around the world make key decisions in the present while imagining the future.
+The Global Media Festival supports Georgia Tech’s strategic vision for the 21st Century of educating “good global citizens” by providing an important global forum for discussing how societies around the world make key decisions in the present while imagining the future.

 If you are interested in collaborating with the Global Media Festival or sponsoring any events, please contact Festival Director Paul Alonso at email@example.com.